nextcloud/documentation/developer_manual/exapp_development/development_overview/ExAppOverview.rst

 To add support of your programming language from translations string extraction using Nextcloud translation tool, you just need to add your file extensions to it `in createPotFile <https://github.com/nextcloud/docker-ci/blob/master/translations/translationtool/src/translationtool.php#L69>`_ and down below adjust the ``--language`` and ``keyword`` parameters.
-Our examples using translationtool adjusted in the same way:
+Here is an example using translationtool adjusted in the same way:

 .. code-block::